snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

 Short-range order (SRO) refers to the regular, predictable arrangement of atoms over short distances (1-2 atomic spacings) without long-range crystalline periodicity.
 The SRO in LAr creates transient, localized potential minima where electrons can become temporarily trapped?

 [Evolution of short range order in Ar](https://pubs.aip.org/aip/adv/article/8/4/045215/1031043/Evolution-of-short-range-order-in-Ar-Liquid-to)

+### Modified Measurement Configuration
+The measurement setup requires a specialized three-terminal configuration where the gate electrode (Al) forms the one contact, the Al₂O₃ serves as the dielectric, and liquid argon acts as the semiconductor medium .
+The "bulk contact" must be established through a submerged electrode in the LAr volume, creating a pseudo-substrate condition.